 A CASB, or cloud access security broker, is an intermediary between you and the cloud services you use.
 CASBs help your company to enact security policies that cover cloud data.
 Such policies include cloud access, data management, threat detection, encryption, device management, risk assessment, login control, app security, and many others.

 Long story short, a CASB is a way to ensure that all cloud data is used as it should be.
-So what exactly can CASBs put on the table?
+So, what is the purpose of the CASB?
+How does CASB work?
 Let’s take a look.

 Issues CASBs Help to Address